Cassie Campbell-Pascall: Personal life

 Campbell was born in Richmond Hill, Ontario and raised in Brampton, Ontario.
 She is related to Lucy Maud Montgomery, author of Anne of Green Gables.

 Campbell is married to Brad Pascall, an assistant general manager of the NHL's Calgary Flames.
 She gave birth to her first child, Brooke Violet, on November 17, 2010.

-In 2007, Campbell was inducted into the Canada Sports Hall of Fame, the same year as Doug Flutie.
+In 2007, Campbell was inducted into the Canada's Sports Hall of Fame, the same year as Doug Flutie.
 The June 2007 issue of Chatelaine magazine featured Campbell on its cover for the second time.

 On June 16, 2011, Campbell received an honorary degree from the University of Guelph.

 On June 25, 2012, Campbell received the Order of Hockey in Canada.
 She was presented with the Canadian Women's Hockey League Humanitarian of the Year Award in March 2014.
 The award was presented to Campbell by Canadian Prime Minister Stephen Harper.
-On June 30, 2016, Campbell was made a Member of the Order of Canada by Governor General David Johnston for "contributions to Canadian women's hockey as a player, broadcaster and role model."
+On June 30, 2016, Campbell was made a Member of the Order of Canada (CM) by Governor General David Johnston for "contributions to Canadian women's hockey as a player, broadcaster and role model."

 The Cassie Campbell Community Centre in Brampton, Ontario is named in her honour.

 During May 2018, Campbell-Pascall was part of a group of four female athletes, including Fran Rider, Jen Kish and Kerrin Lee-Gartner to publicly pledge their brain to a Canadian research centre.
 The posthumous donation shall be made to Toronto Western Hospital's Canadian Concussion Centre to further research on the effect of trauma on women's brains.